ourcodingclub/ourcodingclub.github.io/_posts/2000-01-02-data-manip-advanced.md

 This works well, but notice how we had to create an extra data frame, `trees.grouped`, before achieving our desired output of `trees.summary`.
 For a larger, complex analysis, this would rapidly clutter your environment with lots of objects you don't really need!

 This is where the pipe comes in to save the day.
 It takes the data frame created on its left side, and _passes it_ to the function on its right side.
-This saves you the need for creating intermediary objects, and also avoids repeating the object name in every function: the tidyverse functions "know" that the object that is passed through the pipe is the "data =" argument of that function.
+This saves you the need for creating intermediary objects, and also avoids repeating the object name in every function: the tidyverse functions "know" that the object that is passed through the pipe is the `data =` argument of that function.

 ```r